 In November 1928, fire broke out, destroying the St. George Utah Temple annex.
 All records and furnishings were saved.
 Today's annex, located on the north side of the temple, was constructed in the 1950s and serves as the entrance to the temple.

 The St. George Utah Temple was extensively remodeled for over a year from 1937 to 1938.
 The lower hall was permanently divided into progressive-style muraled endowment rooms.

 Following a second major renovation project, the St. George Utah Temple nearly doubled its 56,062 square feet.
 It was opened to the public for an open house and formally rededicated in 1975.
-The progressive-style ordinance rooms, used to present 3 live-acting endowment sessions a day, were replaced with three motion-picture ordinance rooms that presented 14 sessions a day.
+The progressive-style ordinance rooms that were used to present 3 live-acting endowment sessions a day, were replaced with three motion-picture ordinance rooms that accommodated 14 sessions a day.